RochaC/RTB-research/README.md

   This paper do the summary for now about the evaluation metrics of model performance including but not except sponsor search, RTB..et al. AUC is not good enough to evaluate model performance, RIG is not much good for model compare.

+- **[Estimating Conversion Rate in Display Advertising from Past Performance Data](http://wnzhang.net/share/rtb-papers/cvr-est.pdf) by Kuang-chih Lee et al. KDD 2012.**

+  This paper explain a method like clustering the similar user whom has conversion to deal with the sparsity data.
+It also include some pratical technic skills like imbalanced dataset processing, result calibration.
+Experiment prove that the skewness would not affect the model performance but the probability scores it output and it still need calibrate.

 * **[Logistic Regression in Rare Events Data](https://gking.harvard.edu/files/0s.pdf) by Gary King and Langche Zeng.
 Political Analysis 2001**

-   This paper is about correction in LR model in rare events data namely the imbalanced dataset.
+   This paper is about correction in LR model in rare events data, the imbalanced dataset.
+Two correction methods, afterward correction and weight correction.

 ## dataset